-This Appendix, effective January 1, 2017, describes the Group Medical Plan eligibility provisions applicable to employees who are not eligible to Participate in the Group Medical Plan solely because they are not regularly scheduled to work at least 30 hours per week.
+This Appendix, effective January 1, 2022, describes the Group Medical Feature eligibility provisions applicable to employees who are not eligible to Participate in the Group Medical Feature solely because they are not regularly scheduled to work at least the number of hours per week as outlined in the eligibility section.
 In the event there is a conflict between Appendix A and another Plan provision, the Plan terms will control; provided that it is the intention of the Employer that this Appendix A be given effect to the fullest extent possible.